NeuSzft/IktAirlines/README.md

 ## Desktop Application

-The desktop's purpose is to make adding, updating and removing entries from the database a simple task.
+The desktop application's purpose is to make adding, updating and removing entries from the database a simple task.

 It is made using the [Windows Presentation Foundation](https://github.com/dotnet/wpf) framework and is only available for windows machines.